ultimate271/notes/book/agnostic/freewriting.md

 into existance, and to attempt to do so in any other way is missing that truth.
 I feel so strongly that simply writing it out here is only the way in which I wrap the universe in the bottle.

+--

+So it has been some time since I last wrote here, and I think it's not because I have a lack of things that I want to say about this topic, but more because I think I still haven't entirely grasped exactly what it is that I want to be the point of the work.

+So I think, in an effort to continue writing this work, I want this work to come around to the idea of universal consciousness, and I want to link this idea to both Christianity, in the ideas of original sin most notably, as well as things like the golden rule, and the concept of compassion, but I also want to link it to something else.
+And this something else I think is the main point of where I want to get, but I'm not sure what this something else is.

+I think, the biggest thing about "the agnostic truth" is that there is something which is a reality.
+Or maybe the better way of putting it is, the theory that there is such a thing as reality is so much more compelling than any alternative that we ought to act under the assumption that the experiences we have are predicated by a reality.
+Or in other words, the conclusion to be drawn is that the inner is in some way inextricably linked to reality, and any attempt to divorce the inner from reality represents a fundamental misunderstanding about the nature of our existance.
+Another conclusion that I would suspect could be drawn is that the every aspect of the inner is invariably attached to reality, and that no aspect of the inner is without some doing in reality.

+Now, it's very difficult to talk about these things without getting confobulated, because again I run into the problem of talking about the inner, and talking about the difference between "reality" and "our experiences of the inner which coorespond to what we consider to be direct coalations to reality."
+But I think this sort of distinction between two different kinds of "inner" experiences, one being the feelings of reality, and the other being the feelings of our imaginations, is a mistake, and really, our imaginations are actually just something to do with the state of our mind.

+And the tricky thing in talking about all of this is in making the distinction between the inner and reality.
+Because, if we are never actually able to talk about the naked truth of what reality is, then every way that we talk about it is neccisarily some interpretation of our inner.
+And if that is the case, what I am attempting to do is to create some distinction between reality and our perception of reality, but really what's happening is that I am only making a distinction between the inner and another aspect of the inner, which as I said before, isn't really something that happens.

+So it becomes a tricky topic to talk about.
+The reason it becomes tricky is because, suppose you were to speak out a dream to someone.
+In this dream, you were riding a horse, and the horse bucked up and then it started flying, and it went through the clouds, and over rainbows, before you got close to the sun, and the heat of the sun caused you to wake up in a sweat.

+Now, we can imagine a future where we have neural imaging so advanced, that we can scan your memory centers, and with that information recreate with 3-d models the work of the dream.
+Then we make a distinction.
+What we will say is, "The neural pathways and synapses are the reality, the outer, and the description and representation of the dream as you felt it in that moment is the inner."

+But the problem is, the process of observing computers, operating MRI machines, and so on, all of that is a part of the inner.
+What this does is make the assumption about the reality that the scans you are making, and the models that they create, and everything else, that those things are "reality" when really, those things are also a part of the subjective experience.
+Or in other words, I can't seem to get around any way of talking about reality which doesn't rely on the assumption that there is a reality to talk about.

+But I think that's not the problem.
+I have gotten through this where I have written so far about the book.
+We have to take it as an assumption, a presuppostion, that the outer exists.
+Then, the computers, and the models, and so on, would be one method of interpreting what the outer is like.
+Or in other words, those things would be ways of interpreting the inner in a way which, we would hope, faithfully represents what the outer is like.

+So I think this is what the agnostic truth is.
+It is "the outer", and the agnostic truth is that the outer is something that exists, and that is revealed to us through our experiences.

+But something still seem disconcordant to me still.

+I suppose I will write out what it is that I am dancing around.

+Reality is something that exists.
+It just is.
+It is like a video game, where the models of the ground, and the trees, and everything else are rendered and put into storage, and when it is there, it is there, and it just exists.
+On top of that, consciousness permeates all of reality.
+All things in reality share some level of consciousness.
+Unlike reality, we have not found a desirable way to measure consciousness, but it exists in some fashion.
+The way in which consciousness binds to reality is unclear, but in the view of universal consciousness, it could be thought that the reason that we only feel like we are "us" is because consciousness only binds to our neural network, and the matter around that has a much diminished level of consciousness, that it feels entirely seperate to, and distinct from, "us".

+I will expand on this later, but I think I have hit through to something here.

+I want to continue with the idea of linking together minds in a way which would combine in some sense, their consciousness.